mlchem.chem.visualise package

 Parameters:

-• images (Iterable[PIL.Image.Image], optional) – A list of images to be arranged in the grid.
-If None, uses the images stored in self.img_list.
+• images (Iterable[PIL.Image.Image], optional) – Images to arrange.
+If None, uses self.img_list.

 • n_columns (int, default=4) – Number of columns in the grid layout.